lumapps/lumRest/README.md

       - not expr('result.key2') # negate the value of result['key']
     ```
     If a previous `saved_results` value is named `result`, then it will be overriden.

+Endpoints calls will continue to run while/until conditions are satisfied, and wait for it.
+To raise an exception if condition is not satisfied, set `raise_exception` flag to `true`.

 ###Hooks###